Guest post by Andrew Trudeau

 After two full seasons on a D3 women's basketball team, I was struggling.
 School, bad relationships, and my basketball performances were going downhill fast.
 It ended a few days into preseason during junior year.
 Late two days in a row, I walked into my last warmup only to hear the head coach tell me to leave.
 I was effectively off the team and crushed, to say the least.
 I am forever grateful this happened because I needed to learn this lesson.
 I needed to hit my lowest low to find a new path through my struggles instead of ignoring them with bad relationships and bars.

 I found music again.
 Then music turned into theater, and I met my people.
 People who I did not have to convince just to be allowed.
 It was a series of conversations about graduation credits and needing only one more credit to complete my undergrad.
-Stage production and a weekend performance of Guys and Dolls were enough to give me the chance to meet a person who would help change my outlook on my gender and sexuality.
+Stage production and a weekend performance of Guys and Dolls were enough to give me a chance to meet a person who would help change my outlook on my gender and sexuality.
 I realized I was transgender after learning about it from my Fiancé, Leo.
-He took a chance on me in the costume shop of the musical my senior year.
+He took a chance on me in the costume shop of the musical during my senior year.
 I had known what it meant to be transgender for a while but had never thought I could be under the umbrella of this fantastic identity.

 Coming out in terms of sexuality is more accepted now.
 But having to come out regarding gender can be much harder.